PaulSchrum/NetVecCad/README.md

 NetVecCad
 =========

-Vector Cad Framework for .Net (using WP)
+Vector Cad Framework for .Net (using WPF)

 NetVec Cad is a Cad Framework in .Net based on Windows Presentation Foundation.
 The purpose of this framework is to provide vector cad functionality in .Net applications.
 The short name is NVcad.

-NVcad primarily consists of NVcadView, NVcadViewmodel, and NVcadModel.
+NVcad primarily consists of NVcadView, NVcadModerator, and NVcad.
+NVcad is the model.
+NVcadModerator is like a ViewModel or Presenter, and NVcadView is the view.

 NVcadView
 NVcadView inherits from System.Windows.Controls.Canvas.
 NVcad is used by client applications as a WPF Custom Control.

-public class NVcadModel